-The inspector reviewed the written scheme for the prevention of legionella contamination in water pipes and other water lines and discussion with the lead dental nurse confirmed that this is adhered to.
+The inspector reviewed the written scheme for the prevention of legionella contamination in water pipes and other water lines and discussion with Mr Cassidy and staff confirmed that this is adhered to.

-The lead dental nurse confirmed that impression materials, prosthetic and orthodontic appliances are decontaminated prior to despatch to laboratory and before being placed in the patient's mouth.
+Staff confirmed that impression materials, prosthetic and orthodontic appliances are decontaminated prior to despatch to laboratory and before being placed in the patient's mouth.

-Observations made and discussion with the lead dental nurse confirmed that DUWLs are appropriately managed.
+Observations made and discussion with Mr Cassidy and staff confirmed that DUWLs are appropriately managed.
 This includes that:

-- Filters are cleaned/replaced as per manufacturer's instructions - An independent bottled-water system is used to dispense distilled water to supply the DUWLs - Self-contained water bottles are removed, flushed with distilled and left open to the air for drying on a daily basis in accordance with manufacturer's guidance. - A single use sterile water source is used for irrigation in dental surgical procedures - DUWLs are drained at the end of each working day - DUWLs are flushed at the start of each working day and between every patient - DUWLs and handpieces are fitted with anti-retraction valves - DUWLs are purged using disinfectant as per manufacturer's recommendations
+- Filters are cleaned/replaced as per manufacturer's instructions; - An independent bottled-water system is used to dispense reverse osmosis (RO) water to supply the DUWLs; - Self-contained water bottles are removed, flushed with RO water and left open to the air for drying on a daily basis in accordance with manufacturer's guidance; - A single use sterile water source is used for irrigation in dental surgical procedures; - DUWLs are drained at the end of each working day; - DUWLs are flushed at the start of each working day and between every patient; - DUWLs and handpieces are fitted with anti-retraction valves; and - DUWLs are purged using disinfectant as per manufacturer's recommendations.